Weakly modular graphs and nonpositive curvature: Boolean pairs and Boolean-gated sets

 \begin{Lem} Let $G$ be an orientable modular graph with an admissible orientation $o$.
 A set $X$ of vertices with finite diameter is Boolean-gated if and only if $X = [p,q]$ for some $o$--Boolean pair $(p,q)$. \end{Lem} \begin{proof} We start with the ``if'' part.
 Since $\mathcal{P}(G,o)$ is graded, the poset $I(p,q)$ for $p \preceq q$ is isomorphic to $[p,q]$.
 Thus $I(p,q)$ is complemented, and hence $(p,q)$ is Boolean.
 By Lemma~\ref{lem:filter_is_convex}, $[p,q] = (p)^{\uparrow} \cap (q)^{\downarrow}$ is convex, whence $[p, q] = \lgate p,q \rgate$.

 We continue now with the ``only if'' part.
 Let $(u,v)$ be a pair with $\lgate u,v \rgate = X$.
 Take an isometric cube-subgraph $H$ containing $u,v$.
 Necessarily $H$ belongs to $X$ and its diameter is the same as that of $X$.
 Restrict the orientation $o$ to $H$.
 By admissibility, the resulting digraph is the same as the Hasse diagram of a Boolean lattice.
 Therefore there exist the minimum element $p$ and the maximum element $q$.
 Then $(p,q)$ is $o$--Boolean.
 Since $d(p,q) = d(u,v)$, it holds $\lgate p,q \rgate = \lgate u,v \rgate = X$.
-As above, $[p, q]$ is convex, and hence $X = [p,q]$, as required. \end{proof} We conclude this subsection with an intersection property of Boolean-gated sets, which immediately follows from Proposition~\ref{prop:char_Boolean}(iv).
+As above, $[p, q]$ is convex, and hence $X = [p,q]$, as required. \end{proof} We conclude this section with the following intersection property of Boolean-gated sets:

-\begin{Lem} For a Boolean-gated set $X$ and a gated set $Y$ of an swm-graph $G$, the nonempty intersection $X \cap Y$ is Boolean-gated. \end{Lem}
+\begin{Lem} For a Boolean-gated set $X$ and a gated set $Y$ of an swm-graph $G$, the nonempty intersection $X \cap Y$ is Boolean-gated. \end{Lem} \begin{proof} Since $X$ and $Y$ are gated, $X\cap Y$ is also gated.
+Since $X$ is thick and $Y$ is convex (because $Y$ is gated), $X\cap Y$ is thick.
+Consequently, $X\cap Y$ is Boolean-gated. \end{proof}

-\subsection{Barycentric graph $G^*$}
+\section{Barycentric graph $G^*$}

 Let $\mathcal{B}(G)$ denote the set of all Boolean-gated sets of finite diameter of an swm-graph $G$.
 Regard $\mathcal{B}(G)$ as a poset with respect to the reverse inclusion.
 Let $G^*$ be the covering graph of the poset $\mathcal{B}(G)$.
 We call $G^*$ the {\it barycentric graph} of $G$; see Figure~\ref{fig:Gstar}.
 Define the length of edges of $G^*$ to be one half of the length of edges of $G$.
 The Hasse orientation of the edges of $G^*$ is denoted by $o^*$.
 If $G$ is an orientable modular graph, then $G^*$ is equivalent to the $2$--subdivision of $G$ in the sense of~\cite{HH12} and is an orientable modular graph.
 We extend this result to barycentric graphs of all swm-graphs: